warehouse types

 Mezzanine Warehouses

-• In e-commerce and box-based operations
+• E-commerce and carton-based operations

-• For small, parts-based products
+• Small-part products

 Urban Micro Warehouses / Dark Stores